 I consider each t-shirt a blank canvas where I just paint straight on and see what I can come up with.
 I really enjoy experimenting with paints, dyes, stencils, sprays, mesh, anything really that produces a great colour or shape.
 The trick is trying to come up with a great design that is relatively quick to reproduce efficiently.

-6. You managed a fashion photography studio for a while.
-There must have been a lot of pressure and responsibility in making sure models were booked and clients were happy.
-How was this experience and have you utilized any of the skills you attained at that job in your own work?
+You also managed a fashion photography studio for a while, There must have been a lot of pressure and responsibility in making sure models were booked and clients were happy.
+How was this experience and have you utilized any of the skills you attained at that job in your work today?

 Looking back I believe my time working at a photography studio was great training for managing people.
 There are a lot of things involved in running a business and working with suppliers and manufacturers is a big part of it.
 I never did business studies at school but I think working here taught me a lot of the foundations.

-7. Do you find it hard to define yourself as a creative being as diverse in skill sets as you are?
-Has this ever been an issue for you in communicating a clear message to both your clients, companies that you have worked for and your customers that purchase your clothing?
+Do you find it hard to define yourself as a creative being as diverse in skill sets as you are?
+Has this ever been an issue for you in communicating a clear message to your clients, companies that you have worked for and customers that purchase your clothing?

 I don’t think designers should ever be separated into their own sub categories.
 Designing is a skill and once you’ve learnt how then you can really design anything you put your mind to.
 I have sketch books at home filled with all kinds of ideas that aren’t related to either graphic or fashion design.
 For me there hasn’t ever been any confusion in the past because I’ve never labelled myself as one specific type of designer.
 I think collectively I am a creative thinker where ideas are what motivate me.

 What direction do you have planned for yourself when you head back to London?